 "There is a real danger these numbers will climb even higher in the months ahead,” WFP's Executive Director David Beasley said.
 “The result will be global destabilization, starvation and mass migration on an unprecedented scale.
 We have to act today to avert this looming catastrophe.”

-The war has disrupted exports from Russia and Ukraine, which supply much of the world’s fuel, fertilizer and grains, and caused skyrocketing food prices and added to COVID-19 pandemic-fueled supply chain disruptions and economic woes.
+The war disrupted exports from Russia and Ukraine that supply much of the world's fuel, fertilizer and grains, causing skyrocketing food prices and adding to COVID-19 pandemic-fueled supply chain disruptions and economic woes.

 By region in 2021, hunger rose in Africa, where it affected 278 million people, and in Asia, where it affected 425 million people, and in Latin America and the Caribbean, where it affected 56.5 million people — but it rose more slowly than it did from 2019 to 2020.

 The gender gap made worse by the pandemic also was a factor.
 Last year, 31.9% of women were moderately or severely food insecure — lacking consistent access to enough food — compared with 27.6% of men globally.

 By 2030, some 670 million people, or 8% of the world population, will likely still go hungry even if a global economic recovery occurs because of major setbacks in anti-poverty efforts due to a maelstrom of factors like the war, pandemic and climate change, the report finds.

 That spells probable failure for one of the U.N.'s top goals — because those numbers are essentially the same as in 2015, when a high-level U.N. summit launched the 17 Sustainable Development Goals for 2030, which include working “to end poverty and hunger, in all their forms and dimensions, and to ensure that all human beings can fulfil their potential in dignity and equality and in a healthy environment.”